 A simple week of paper puzzles gives people a reason to leave the phone face down and come back to the table.

-Day 1: Put your phone face down and finish the easiest puzzle in the book.
+Day 1: Put the phone face down and finish the easiest page in the book.
 Start with a win.

 Day 2: Do a word search while coffee or tea is still warm.
 Circle the first ten words you see.